-Disqualification from working in childcare192
+Disqualification from working in childcare

 Where staff work in, or are involved in the management of, the School's early years or provision of care of pupils under the age of eight, the School will take steps to check whether those staff are disqualified under the Childcare Act 2006.
 These checks will be undertaken pre-appointment, and from time to time during employment.
-This forms part of the School's safer recruitment practices, further details of which can be found in the School's Safer Recruitment Policy.193
+This forms part of the School's safer recruitment practices, further details of which can be found in the School's Safer Recruitment Policy.

-The School records all checks of staff employed to work in or manage relevant childcare on the Single Central Register.194 This includes the date disqualification checks were completed.
+The School records all checks of staff employed to work in or manage relevant childcare on the Single Central Register.
+This includes the date disqualification checks were completed.

-Where a member of staff is found to be disqualified or if there is doubt over that issue then, pending resolution, the School will remove them from the work from which they are or may be disqualified.195 Suspension or dismissal will not be an automatic response; the School will consider if there is scope in principle to redeploy them with other age groups or in other work from which they are not disqualified, subject to assessing the risks and taking advice from the LADO when appropriate.196
+Where a member of staff is found to be disqualified or if there is doubt over that issue then, pending resolution, the School will remove them from the work from which they are or may be disqualified.
+Suspension or dismissal will not be an automatic response; the School will consider if there is scope in principle to redeploy them with other age groups or in other work from which they are not disqualified, subject to assessing the risks and taking advice from the LADO when appropriate.

-Use of mobile phones and cameras197
+Use of mobile phones and cameras

-The School's policy on the use of mobile phones and cameras in the setting can be found in the School's Mobile Phone Policy.198 However mobile phones are not permitted at all within the Early Years setting, unless prior agreement has been discussed with the Head teacher.
+The School's policy on the use of mobile phones and cameras in the setting can be found in the School's Mobile Phone Policy.
+However mobile phones or any similar electronic devices that are able to take phots/videos are not permitted at all within the Early Years setting, unless prior agreement has been discussed with the Head teacher.